Sparklight to sell Anniston office and service area this year

-Internet and cable TV service provider Sparklight intends to sell its Anniston systems later this year to Hargray Communications, a South Carolina-based company with a Pell City location, according to internal documents.
+Internet service provider Sparklight intends to sell its Anniston systems later this year to Hargray Communications, a South Carolina-based company with a Pell City location, according to internal documents.

 Julie Laulis, president and CEO of Sparklight — which was known as CableOne until a rebrand in 2019, and has served Calhoun County since 1997 — told employees in a letter distributed Tuesday afternoon that the company will sell its Anniston-based communications system, which provides cable internet, phone and television service to much of Calhoun.
 The company serves more than 900,000 residential and commercial customers in 21 states, according to its website; the company’s coverage area in Alabama includes a population of about 112,000 people, according to broadbandnow.com, a service that compares Internet service providers.